Research Computing Solutions

 The research computing environment is made up of programs offering resources for free or with an application, purpose built solutions hosted by the National Center for Super Computing Applications (NCSA), or enterprise cloud services that partner with the university.
-This article is meant to show you some of the considerations to be made and some of the supported options available to enable your work!
+This article is meant to show you some of the supported options available to enable your work and some of the considerations to make when choosing!

 Making an Informed Decision